pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I study programming everyday so that I continue to grow as a professional.
 * We have a house in the country.

----

-Ana: Does this look good on me?

-Bob: It's a good look for you.

----

 ## Present Continuous